 We believe that with the help of Allah children and adults flourish best in an ordered environment in which everyone knows what is expected of them and children are free to develop their play and learning without fear of being hurt or hindered by anyone else.
-We aim to work towards a situation in which children can develop self-regulation and self-esteem in an atmosphere of mutual respect and encouragement.
+We aim to work towards a situation in which children can develop self-discipline and self-esteem in an atmosphere of mutual respect and encouragement.

-To achieve this:
+In order to achieve this:

-- Rules governing the conduct of the group and the behaviour of the children will be discussed and agreed with the Nursery and explained to all newcomers, both children and adults. - All adults in the Nursery will ensure that the rules are applied consistently, so that children have the security of knowing what to expect and can build up useful habits of behaviour.

-- All adults will provide a positive model for the children regarding friendliness, care and courtesy. - Adults in the Nursery will praise and endorse desirable behaviour such as kindness and willingness to share. - We will take positive steps to avoid a situation in which children receive adult attention only in return for undesirable behaviour. - Negative behaviour Most children at certain stages development of behaviour demonstrate that is undesirable.
+- Rules governing the conduct of the group and the behaviour of the children will be discussed and agreed with the Nursery and explained to all newcomers, both children and adults. - All adults in the Nursery will ensure that the rules are applied consistently, so that children have the security of knowing what to expect and can build up useful habits of behaviour. - All adults will try to provide a positive model for the children with regard to friendliness, care and courtesy. - Adults in the Nursery will praise and endorse desirable behaviour such as kindness and willingness to share. - We will take positive steps to avoid a situation in which children receive adult attention only in return for undesirable behaviour. - Negative behaviour Most children at certain stages of development demonstrate behaviour that is undesirable.
 Children may demonstrate negative behaviour verbally or physically e.g. biting/ swearing.
-We recognise that children may display negative behaviour since they are still exploring their emotions and understanding of what is socially accepted.
+We recognise that children may display negative behaviour due to the fact that they are still exploring their emotions and understanding of what is socially accepted.